stefan-cimander/vocabulist/README.md

-# vocabulist
+# Vocabulist
-Language learning application for continuously practicing and growing your vocabulary.
+Language learning iOS and macOS application for continuously practicing and growing your vocabulary.